 RE & World Views

-Vision for Religion and World Views
+Intent for Religion and World Views

 The main purpose of Religion and World Views at Church Hill Junior School is for pupils to let their light shine through exploring big questions about life, to find out what people believe and what differences this makes to how they live, so that pupils can make sense of religion and world views, reflecting on their own ideas and ways of living.